 Galls are interesting structures that form primarily in trees as swollen masses of abnormal plant tissue caused by fungi, bacteria or insects.
 There are many different kinds of galls primarily caused by wasps, flies, and aphid insects.
 Good news is that they are usually more cosmetic than damaging.
 However, heavy populations of galls indicate stress in the host trees.

-The galls below on the back side of the live oak leaves are no serious problem unless there is a heavy infestation.
-In that case the tree is definitely in stress for some reason.
+The galls below on the back side of the live oak leaves are not a serious problem unless there is a heavy infestation.
+In that case, the tree is definitely in stress for some reason.
 Apply the Sick Tree Treatment and the population of these galls will diminish.